6 step guide to creativity and productivity

-Map your flow and know how you use your space, this would help you be more efficient, clear obstacles and create a clear path for your movements.
+Map your flow and know how you use your space, this would help you be more organised, clear obstacles and create a clear path for your movements.
 This would promote a more natural workflow.
 If you are right-handed, put a landline phone or a waste bin on your right-hand side.
 Think of your process.

 If you are still uncertain about reorganising your workspace, why not invest in a good funky, yet minimal desk.
 Spending on a proper desk may encourage you to apply all of the steps mentioned above.
 Here are some options that our team fell in love with, during their latest visit to Stockholm Furniture and Lighting Fair:

 “A small, but very functional in terms of storage space, desk.
 Its practical storage compartments and drawers allow you to maximise the use of the worktop space and create a practical workshop.
 In the middle there is a large, spacious drawer; two smaller ones with access from the top are lined inside with a soft fabric.
 On the right side, there is a handy small drawer for a tablet or smartphone.
 In the upper part of the worktop on the left, we have placed three compartments for the accessories needed for work.
 Storage space for cables in the middle of the desk allows you to maintain aesthetics and order on the counter.
 We added an extra surface on the right side in the form of a pull-out handy tabletop, for example for placing a cup.”

 “Shift is a small desk and sideboard with a distinct design, almost like a little character of itself.
 The upper part is open and airy and a place for your beautiful favourite things, books and magazines.
 The frame in black stained oak has a more graphic expression. “

 The desk can be placed free standing or against a wall.
 It comes in oak, oak veneer, glass and leather.